thmsndk/screeps-ai/docs/EnergyMission.md

 * [withdraw](https://docs.screeps.com/api/#Creep.withdraw)
 > Requires `MOVE`, `WORK` and `CARRY` body parts.

+An energy mission should have a "goal"? e.g. what is the goal of an energy mission in a "remote room"? filling a container in the room to upgrade the controller?, filling a container to let a hauler, haul it back to the home room? or somewhere else?

 > We have multiple tiers of energy missions, not sure what triggers each tier. amount of extensions or available energy could be one marker